-Continuing to engage a wellbeing teacher to support student behaviour and attendance.

-Continuing to engage a learning support teacher to support our trajectory towards achieving targets in literacy and numeracy.

-Continuing to build teacher capacity in the use of SCOUT, data literacy and the analysis of NAPLAN/Check-in to identify areas of strength and improvement.

-Continuing to provide a safe, positive and stimulating learning environment
+- Continuing to engage a wellbeing teacher off class to support student behaviour and attendance. - Continuing to improve the effectiveness of our Learning Support Team to support our trajectory towards achieving targets in literacy and numeracy. - Continuing to build teacher capacity in the use of SCOUT, data literacy and the analysis of NAPLAN/Check-in to identify areas of strength and improvement. - Continuing to provide a safe, positive and stimulating learning environment that is conducive to learning. - Implementing workshops to enable parents to actively support their child's individual learning and development at home. - Completing an annual review of parental information to provide accurate funding for students with additional literacy, numeracy and wellbeing needs.

+Aboriginal background

-Socio-economic background \$420,849.00 that is conducive to learning.
-Implementing workshops to enable parents to actively support their child's individual learning and development at home.
-Completing an annual review of parental information to provide accurate funding for students with additional literacy, numeracy and wellbeing needs.
-Aboriginal background \$50,928.00 Aboriginal background equity loading is used to meet the specific learning needs of Aboriginal students at Lavington Public School.
+Aboriginal background equity loading is used to meet the specific learning needs of Aboriginal students at Lavington Public School.
 Funds under this equity loading have been targeted to ensure that the performance of Aboriginal students in NSW public schools, across a broad range of key educational measures, improves to match or better those of the broader student population, while maintaining cultural identity.

+Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including:

+- Assessment - Wellbeing

-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Curriculum Reform Overview of activities partially or fully funded with this equity loading include: • Employment of additional teacher to work as a full-time Literacy and Numeracy mentor with students performing below the expected stage level. • Community consultation and engagement to support the development of cultural competency. • Employment of specialist additional staff (SLSO) to support Aboriginal students. • Employment of specialist additional staff (LaST) to support Aboriginal students.
-Staffing release to support development and implementation of Personalised Learning Plans.
-The allocation of this funding has resulted in the following impact: Additional release time for staff to ensure Personalised Learning Pathways were collaboratively developed, implemented and reviewed.
-Greater community consultation and engagement was achieved through our Aboriginal Community Liaison Officer, Aboriginal Community Groups and our P&C. Employment of additional staff, including a teacher and a School Learning Support Officer, to deliver personalised support for Aboriginal students.
-Participation in relevant professional learning, including courses focusing or Aboriginal cultural education.
-After evaluation, the next steps to support our students will be: Engage a literacy and numeracy focused position to deliver differentiated and personalised support for students identifying as Aboriginal or Torres Strait Islander.
-Creating more opportunities for authentic conversations with Aboriginal families of students enrolled at our school.
-Investigating the engagement of an Aboriginal Education Officer to facilitate improved community engagement.
-Creating school literacy resources embedding local language.
-Developing new signage to reflect our Acknowledgement to Country.
-Building teacher capacity to ensure all staff are culturally competent and Lavington Public School is culturally responsive, acknowledging connections to our local Aboriginal culture.
-Collaborating with the Albury Network to enable every student to understand the heritage and culture of our Aboriginal Peoples, and on whose land we live.
-Focusing on specific initiatives to boost student attendance.
-English language proficiency English language proficiency equity loading provides support for students at \$110,074.00 all four phases of English language learning at Lavington Public School.
-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Wellbeing Page 14 of 28 Lavington Public School 2378 (2022) Printed on: 3 April, 20
+Overview of activities partially or fully funded with this equity loading include:

+- Employment of additional teacher to work as a part-time Literacy and Numeracy mentor with students performing below the expected stage level. - Community consultation and engagement to support the development of cultural competency. - Employment of specialist additional staff (SLSO) to support Aboriginal students. - Employment of specialist additional staff (LaST) to support Aboriginal students. - Staffing release to support development and implementation of Personalised Learning Plans.

+- Additional release time for staff to ensure Personalised Learning and Support Plans (PLSP) were collaboratively developed, implemented and reviewed. - Greater community consultation and engagement was achieved through our Aboriginal Community Liaison Officer, Aboriginal Community Groups (Bungambrawatha Parent Group, AECG and Elders) and our P&C. - All students participating in First Nations cultural workshops run by Aunty Ruth Davys. - Development of the Bungambrawatha Creek nature area as an outdoor learning space. - Employment of additional staff, including a teacher and a School Learning Support Officer, to deliver personalised support for Aboriginal students. - Participation in relevant professional learning, including courses focusing on Aboriginal cultural education.

+- Engage a literacy and numeracy focused position to deliver differentiated and personalised support for students identifying as Aboriginal or Torres Strait Islander. - Creating more opportunities for authentic conversations with Aboriginal families of students enrolled at our school. - Investigating the engagement of an Aboriginal Education Officer to facilitate improved community engagement. - Liaising with the local AECG to creating school literacy resources that embed local language. - Developing new signage to reflect our Acknowledgement to Country. - Building teacher capacity to ensure all staff are culturally competent and Lavington Public School is culturally responsive, acknowledging connections to our local Aboriginal culture. - Collaborating with the Albury Network to enable every student to understand the heritage and culture of our Aboriginal Peoples, and on whose land we live. - Focusing on specific initiatives to boost student attendance.